cyberstruggle/L4sh/README.md

 [![asciicast](https://asciinema.org/a/BSuuPRF6HXTe8rgReFmFIzvtj.svg)](https://asciinema.org/a/BSuuPRF6HXTe8rgReFmFIzvtj)

-fully independent exploit does not require any 3rd party libs.
+fully independent exploit does not require any 3rd party binaries.
 The exploit spraying the payload to all possible logged HTTP Headers such as `X-Forwarding , Server-IP , User-Agent`
 ### Usage
 ```shell